-As soon as a product achieves basic traction, companies should unpack exactly who these personas are.
+As soon as a product achieves initial traction, you should identify exactly who your target customers are.
 Asking questions like:

 - Why are they using it?

-- Are these use cases similar or dissimilar to what we anticipated?
+- Are these use cases similar or dissimilar to what we expected?

 - What do they love about it?
 What do they not?
 Why?

 The answers to these questions can lead to new messaging, additional product support ideas, or feature enhancements to add to your product roadmap.